 Overview of Landmark's Dress Code

 The intent of the dress code is an appropriate focus on the purpose of the school day, cleanliness, neatness of appearance, and proper fit.
 Clothing should also be appropriate for the weather and the occasion.
 As a general guideline, students may not wear any type of clothing that conveys a message contrary to the stated purpose of the school workday.
-Specifically, clothing that promotes the use of drugs/alcohol, advertises for tobacco-related products, or portrays any individual or group in a derogatory manner is not allowed.
+Specifically, clothing or masks that promote the use of drugs/alcohol, advertises for tobacco-related products, or portrays any individual or group in a derogatory manner is not allowed.
 Landmark reserves the right to deem other attire inappropriate if it is judged to distract students or faculty from the school’s mission.
 All clothing should be well-fitting (i.e., not oversized or undersized) and in good condition (e.g., no torn or ripped clothing; no exposed undergarments).

 Acceptable and Expected (Boys and Girls)